 4. Seniority, years in the firm, is another measure, net of formal preparation, age and time in the present job, experience and knowledge, especially routines unique to the firm.
-Perhaps surprisingly, there is not one industrial sector in which this variable has any substantial influence, although what little it has is positive.
-This seems to mean that the procedures of different firms are so similar that it is not worth-while to use seniority as anything more than a weak criterion for rewarding São Paulo's specialised industrial workers.
+Perhaps surprisingly, there is not one industrial sector in which this variable has any substantial influence, although what little it has the positive.
+This sector are the procedures of different anything more than a weak criterion for rewarding São Paulo's specialised industrial workers.
 Apparently, formal preparation and general work experience are far more important as sources of competency.